-Characteristics of a Shiba Inu
+Characteristics of the Shiba Inu

 The Shiba is the smallest of the Japanese native breeds of dog and was originally developed for hunting by sight and scent in the dense undergrowth of Japan's mountainous areas.
 Alert and agile with keen senses, he is also an excellent watchdog and companion.
 His frame is compact with well-developed muscles.
 Males and females are distinctly different in appearance: males are masculine without coarseness, females are feminine without weakness of structure.